Mira-13/figure-gen/README.md

 This tool might help not only to create final figures, but also to analyze images faster: We offer a bunch of error metrics that allows not only to compare images visually but also mathematically.

-Why did we implemented a figure generator?
+Why did we create a figure generator?

 In rendering research, it is quite common to create figures of "comparison"-type.
 Meaning, that we start with a set of generated images, that needs to be compared.
-Oftentimes, one rendered scene is not enough, therefore, we need several comparison figures - at best in a similar or same style as the other created figures.
+Often, one rendered scene is not enough, therefore, we need several comparison figures - preferably in a similar or same style as the other created figures.

 We support _grids_ (images that are grid-like arranged) and simple _line-plotting_.
 To get a further understanding what _grids_ are, you might want to have a look at our tutorial ([Tutorial.ipynb](Tutorial.ipynb)).